 The MessageStats Notes Migration Report Pack report Migration Status by User can help you determine who has encrypted data.
 Use the filters in this report to narrow your search to users that have been migrated by the bulk migrator and who have Encrypted Data either skipped or migrated.
 Those users should run the Self-Service Desktop Migrator to migrate their own encrypted data.
 Since the Data Migration Wizard does not migrate encrypted messages, it will substitute placeholder messages for encrypted messages in your users' Exchange mailboxes.
 The Self-Service Desktop Migrator (SSDM) replaces the placeholder messages with the real messages as it decrypts and migrates them.
-(The SSDM can do the same thing for encrypted messages that the Data Migration Wizard has processed as Active Mail, replacing the encapsulated-encrypted messages with the real messages as it decrypts and migrates them.)
+(The SSDM can do the same thing for encrypted messages with the real messages as it decrypts and migrates them.)